WEC-Sim/WEC-Sim/docs/most/theory.rst

 Post-processing consists of processing the simulation output data and saving it, as well as of the possible creation of an (ASCII) text file containing the simulation report.
 For this we rely on the WEC-Sim executables ``stopWecSim.m`` and ``postProcessWecSim.m``, which use the ``rensponseClass`` for processing the results, and on the ``userDefinedFunction.m`` script to plot time-domain simulation input and output by also exploiting some functions of the ``rensponseClass``.
 The ``responseClass`` contains all the output time-series and methods to plot and interact with the results.
-It is not initialized by the user, instead, it is created automatically at the end of a WEC-Sim simulation.
+It is not initialized by the user; instead, it is created automatically at the end of a WEC-Sim simulation.
 The ``responseClass`` does not input any parameter back to WEC-Sim, only taking output data from the various objects and blocks.
 After WEC-Sim is done running, there will be a new variable called ``output`` saved to the MATLAB workspace.
-The output object is an instance of the ``responseClass``, it contains all the relevant time-series results of the simulation.
+The output object is an instance of the ``responseClass``; it contains all the relevant time-series results of the simulation.
 The figure below shows an example of some input-output plots from a simulation of the IEA 15 MW reference wind turbine mounted on the VolturnUS semi-submersible platform (:cite:`Gaertner2020` and :cite:`Allen2020`).